google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

 type: news
 date: 2015-07-22

-title: "Access BLE devices with Web Bluetooth"
+title: "Interact with BLE devices on the Web"
 description: "A Web API has been added to Chrome OS M45 that makes it possible for websites to discover and communicate with devices over the Bluetooth 4 wireless standard using GATT."